MolSSI-Education/python-data-analysis/_episodes/01-numpy-arrays.md

 > {: .solution}
 {: .challenge}

 In a previous lesson, we calculated the mean of each column of the array using the `range` function and a `for` loop.
 This was good because it reminded us of the `range` function and how `for` loops worked.
-However, the `numpy.mean` function will let us do that without a for loop.
+However, the `numpy.mean` function will let us do that without a `for` loop.

+> ## Exercise
-Check out the [numpy documentation](https://docs.scipy.org/doc/numpy/reference/generated/numpy.mean.html) for the mean function.
+> Check out the [numpy documentation](https://docs.scipy.org/doc/numpy/reference/generated/numpy.mean.html) for the mean function.
 Can you figure out what argument we might change to get the mean of each column?
+>> ## Solution

-We will use the `axis` argument.
+>> We will use the `axis` argument.
 If we do not specify `axis`, the mean of the entire array is computed.
 For the `axis` argument, rows correspond to axis 0, and columns correspond to axis 1.
 This is similar to slices where you give the indices as `row, column`.
+> {: .solution}
+{: .challenge}

 ~~~
 column_averages = np.mean(data, axis=0)